MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/overview.md

 ## Install the Microsoft Graph PowerShell SDK

 The Microsoft Graph PowerShell SDK is published on the [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).
-Follow the [Install the SDK](/graph/powershell/installation) instructions to install the the Microsoft Graph PowerShell SDK.
+Follow the [Install the SDK](installation.md) instructions to install the the Microsoft Graph PowerShell SDK.

 ## Get started

-To perform basic tasks, use the [Get-started](/graph/powershell/get-started) guide.
+To perform basic tasks, use the [Get started with the Microsoft Graph PowerShell SDK](get-started.md) guide.

 ## Next steps

 - If you don't have an Azure account, [create a free account](https://azure.microsoft.com/free).
-- If you already have access to an Azure Active Directory tenant, [Install the SDK](/graph/powershell/installation).
+- If you already have access to an Azure Active Directory tenant, [Install the Microsoft Graph PowerShell SDK](installation.md).